The Centre Pompidou and EnChroma Improve Arts Experience for Colour Blind Visitors

 – Centre Pompidou is the First Museum in France to Offer EnChroma Colour Blind Glasses to Enable Accessibility to the Arts for Millions of People –

-Paris, France & Berkeley, CaliforniaDecember 14, 2022The Centre Pompidou today announced that colour blind visitors are now able to borrow EnChroma glasses for colour blindness during visits to the iconic museum.
+Paris, France & Berkeley, CaliforniaDecember 14, 2022The Centre Pompidou Museum today announced that colour blind visitors are now able to borrow EnChroma glasses for colour blindness during visits to the iconic museum.
 The Centre Pompidou is internationally renowned for its collection of modern and contemporary art totaling over 120,000 works – the most extensive in all of Europe.

 “Always concerned with offering the best visitor experience to all audiences, the Centre Pompidou is delighted to offer people with colour blindness the possibility of trying EnChroma glasses, a very innovative device in the museum sector,” said David Cascaro, Director of the Public Division, Centre Pompidou.